What Is The Difference Between Role Conflict And Role Strain

 Research focus Interaction effects between roles (e.g., work‑family balance) Quality of role performance and well‑being within a role

 Understanding these nuances helps avoid mislabeling problems.
-Here's a good example: a teacher who feels overwhelmed because they must grade papers, plan lessons, and attend meetings is experiencing role strain, not conflict—unless the grading duties clash with another role such as a parent’s obligations.
+To give you an idea, a teacher who feels overwhelmed because they must grade papers, plan lessons, and attend meetings is experiencing role strain, not conflict—unless the grading duties clash with another role such as a parent’s obligations.

 5. Scientific Explanation: Why Do These Tensions Occur?